 - What message do you want to communicate?

 What to teach your employees about the dangers of online shopping?

-- How to recognise secure and insecure websites.
+- How to recognize secure and insecure websites.

-- How to recognise phishing emails and dangerous email attachments.
+- How to recognize phishing emails and dangerous email attachments.

 - Most typical signs that something is shady on the internet.